mijelsma/MQTT-Monitor/README.md

 ---

 > [!IMPORTANT]
 > **MQTT Monitor is currently in beta.
-The v1.0 release is planned for the end of August 2026.**
+The v1.0 release is planned for the end of August 2026.
+Documentation will be updated along the way.**

 Watching a fleet of devices, a home automation setup, or a busy production broker deserves something better than a log window.
 There are other MQTT tools out there, but I wanted one built around how I actually work, so I could see what's happening instead of decoding a raw JSON feed scrolling past.
 I use it every day myself, it's built around the stuff I kept running into.